aldntaretnas/logact/README.md

 ## 🔐 Authentication

 This app uses **Google OAuth via Supabase Auth**.
-Each user's data is fully isolated - you can only see your own activities, todos, and journal entries.
+Each user's data is fully isolated — you can only see your own activities, logbook, todos, and journal entries.
 No sign-up form needed; just click **Login with Google**.

+---

+## 📄 Export PDF

+Two export types are available under the **Export** menu:

+- **Aktivitas Harian** — table with date, activity title, category, duration, and notes
+- **Logbook Kerja** — landscape table with No, Tanggal, Pekan Ke, Kegiatan, Hasil Kegiatan, and a clickable Dokumentasi link.
+Periode Kerja is shown from the first entry date to the print date.

 ---